phillipwilhelm/woocommerce-subscriptions-gifting/README.md

 | View Renewal Orders        |       ✔      |      ✔      |

 #### View Subscription Page
-When visiting the View Subscription Page, both recipient and purchaser are given a couple of extra details to assist in the managing of their subscription.
+When visiting the View Subscription Page, both recipient and purchaser are given a couple of extra details to assist in managing their subscription.

 * **Recipient/Purchaser Details -** Details of the other participating person in the gifted subscription are displayed alongside their role in the customer details table on the view subscription page. *For example:*
 <img src="https://cldup.com/6fQ8Lw7s8h-3000x3000.jpeg" height="192" width="555">